 Questioning and Analytical Personality

 From a young age, maybe seven or eight, I started wondering about EVERYTHING.
 What is the meaning of life?
 Why can’t we feel the earth spinning and why don’t we get dizzy?
 If we evolved from Apes will we evolve into something better than human or is this as good as it gets?
 If fate existed then who would decide it?
 Why do different people around the world all think that their god is the real one?
-What exactly is oxygen and gravity and where does it come from?
 Are there aliens out there and would they think that we were the aliens if they saw us?
 I’d contemplate these things with my best friend for at least half of playtime each day and then we’d go home and ask our parents these baffling and sometimes amusing questions.

 Issues with Co-ordination, Balance and Spacial Awareness

-Special awareness can mean the object around you, your own limbs and how much space both things occupy and the space between them.
-A person who cannot automatically judge these things will end up bouncing off things, walking into things and falling over things.
-I get bruised daily from this.
-I also do not possess the natural reflex to put me hands up when I fall or if someone suddenly throws something at me, so I’ve amassed a rather wonderful collection of scars.
+I tend to use the word ‘proprioception’ instead of ‘spacial awareness’ as your body’s proprioception helps you judge the objects around you, your own limbs and how much space both things occupy and the space between them.
+A person who cannot automatically judge this will end up bouncing off things, walking into things, falling over things, tripping up over their own feet or throwing coffee at their face when drinking from an over-sized (and therefor unfamiliar) cup etc. I get bruised daily from having poor proprioception.
+I also do not possess the natural reflex to put my hands up when I fall or if someone suddenly throws something at me, so I’ve amassed a rather wonderful collection of scars.

 Difficulty with Spontaneous and Unstructured Play